littleplato/nieves-observer/README.md

 ## Astronomy

+The algorithms dealing with astronomical and astrometrical calculations are built using the `astroplan` and `astropy` libraries.

-The logic of the app rests on the algorithms in the server.
-The altitude and airmass plots are generated through a modified snippet from `astroplan`'s source code.
+E.g., the altitude and airmass plots are generated using a modified snippet from `astroplan`'s source code.

 ```shell
 from astropy.time import Time